fluent-meaning-symbiotic/sip_whitepaper/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-First - this is very raw idea, but in the current time, I'm trying to experiment with everything, so parts of documentation can be scrapped and outdated very fast.
+First - this is very raw idea, but at the current time, I'm trying to experiment with everything, so parts of documentation can be scrapped and outdated very fast.

 ## What is SIP?